hadashiA/VContainer/README.md

 As a result, there is no reflection at runtime, and it is expected to be 3-6x faster.
 It works in the IL2CPP environment.

-With VContainer, for example, the following IL is automatically generated (C# example) :
+With VContainer, for example, the following code (as IL) is automatically generated:

 ```csharp
 class ClassA